SE329F15/Booking/GUI_Tasks.md

 The purpose of this document is to provide a listing of graphical user interface designs as required by the project requirements.

 ######Design Taks/Screen Sketches
-1. Home Hotels View
+1. Hotels View
-2. Home Flights View
+2. Flights View
-3. Home Cars View
+3. Cars View
-4. Home Vacations View
+4. Vacations View
-5. Home Cruises View
+5. Cruises View
 6. Airline Comparison
 7. Rental Comparison
 8. Hotel Comparison